-- Altova server products must be licensed either with the version of LicenseServer that is appropriate to the installed MapForce Server version or with a later version of LicenseServer. - The LicenseServer version that is appropriate for a particular version of MapForce Server is displayed during the installation of MapForce Server.
-You can install this version of LicenseServer along with MapForce Server.
-Alternatively, you can install LicenseServer separately. - Before installing a newer version of LicenseServer, any older one must be de-installed.
-The LicenseServer installer will do this automatically if it detects an older version. - LicenseServer versions are backwards compatible.
-They will work with older versions of MapForce Server. - If you install a new version of MapForce Server and if your installed LicenseServer version is older than the appropriate LicenseServer, install the latest version of LicenseServer available on the Altova website. - At the time of LicenseServer de-installation, all registration and licensing information held in the older version of LicenseServer will be saved to a database on your server machine.
-This data will be imported automatically into the newer version when the newer version is installed. - The version number of the currently installed LicenseServer is given at the bottom of the LicenseServer configuration page (all tabs).
+- Altova products must be licensed either (i) with a version of LicenseServer that corresponds to the installed MapForce Server version or (ii) with a later version of LicenseServer. - The LicenseServer version that corresponds to the current version of MapForce Server is 3.17. - On Windows, you can install the corresponding version of LicenseServer as part of the MapForce Server installation or install LicenseServer separately.
+On Linux amd macOS, you must install LicenseServer separately. - Before a newer version of LicenseServer is installed, any older one must be de-installed. - At the time of LicenseServer de-installation, all registration and licensing information held in the older version of LicenseServer will be saved to a database on your server machine.
+This data will be imported automatically into the newer version when the newer version is installed. - LicenseServer versions are backwards compatible.
+They will work with older versions of MapForce Server - The latest version of LicenseServer available on the Altova website.
+This version will work with any current or older version of MapForce Server.

+• The version number of the currently installed LicenseServer is given at the bottom of the LicenseServer configuration page (all tabs).